DineshAvula/practice-repo/README.md

 #git log
 Say, we want to check the details of all the commits made and who made them, we use 'git log'.

+#git clone
+Now, say, we want to clone a remote repository into a directory we want.
+This remote repository can be on internet or on our local machine.
+The code looks like 'git clone <url> <where-to-clone>'.
+Here, if the code looks like 'git clone <url> .' , it means thatit has to be cloned to the current directory.